huamanhtuyen/bagisto-docker/workspace/bagisto/README.md

 Would like to help us build the most developer-friendly E-Commerce platform?
 Start by reading our [Contributing Guide](https://github.com/bagisto/bagisto/blob/master/.github/CONTRIBUTING.md)!

 # License
-Bagisto is a truly open-source laravel eCommerce framework that will always be free under the [OSL-3.0 License](https://github.com/bagisto/bagisto/blob/master/LICENSE.txt).
+Bagisto is a fully open-source Laravel eCommerce framework that will always remain free under the [MIT License](https://github.com/bagisto/bagisto/blob/2.3/LICENSE).

 # Security Vulnerabilities
 If you think that you have found a security issue in Bagisto, please do not use the issue tracker and do not post it publicly.
 Instead, all security issues must be sent to [mailto:support@bagisto.com](mailto:support@bagisto.com).